anne-marschner/SYDAG/README.md

 ## Installation
 To install SYDAG the user must clone the GitHub repository.
-It is necessary to install react and NextJS with the following commands:
+It is necessary to install React and Next.js with the following commands:
-* 'npm install --save-exact react@^19.0.0 react-dom@^19.0.0'
+* `npm install --save-exact react@^19.0.0 react-dom@^19.0.0`
-* 'npm install --save-exact @types/react@^19.0.0 @types/react-dom@^19.0.0'
+* `npm install --save-exact @types/react@^19.0.0 @types/react-dom@^19.0.0`
-* 'npx @next/codemod@canary upgrade latest'
+* `npx @next/codemod@canary upgrade latest`

-The project uses docker for fast and easy access.
-Therefore users must execute the [docker compose file](https://github.com/anne-marschner/SYDAG/blob/main/docker-compose.yml) to build the application on their device.
-Then SYDAG can be started through the docker environment.
+The project uses Docker for fast and easy access.
+Therefore, users must execute the [Docker Compose file](https://github.com/anne-marschner/SYDAG/blob/main/docker-compose.yml) to build the application on their device.
+Then SYDAG can be started through the Docker environment.

 ## User Instructions
 The configuration of SYDAG includes several parameters that the user must adjust.